mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 036 - Replace String Concatenations with Text Blocks/readme.md

 This refactoring is safe.

-It does not change the runtime behavior of strings; it only cleans up syntax and formatting.
+It doesn't change the runtime behavior of strings; it only cleans up syntax and formatting.

 You follow compilation rules carefully to avoid errors.